Failed to take snapshot: number of snapshots on the source volume reaches the configured maximum (3)"

 Issue/Introduction

-message: 'Failed to check and update snapshot content: failed to take snapshot of the volume <volume-id> : "rpc error: code = FailedPrecondition desc = the number of snapshots on the source volume <volume-id> reaches the configured maximum (3)"'
+message: 'Failed to check and update snapshot content': failed to take snapshot of the volume <volume-id> : "rpc error: code = FailedPrecondition desc = the number of snapshots on the source volume <volume-id> reaches the configured maximum (3)"

 Environment

-Support Product: VMware vCenter Server 8.0
+• VMware vCenter Server 8.0

-Component Name: Cloud Native Storage
+• Cloud Native Storage

 Cause

-Old or stale snapshot entries associated to the <volume-id> are present in the VCDB CNS table and need to be removed.
+• Old or stale snapshot entries associated to the <volume-id> are present in the VCDB CNS table and need to be removed.

 Resolution

-Identify PVC/CNS volumes with multiple snapshots
+Follow the below steps to identify PVC/CNS volumes with multiple snapshots and delete them.

-1. ssh into the vCenter appliance as root and log into the vCenter Database
+1. SSH into the vCenter appliance as root and log into the vCenter Database

 /opt/vmware/vpostgres/current/bin/psql -d VCDB -U postgres